photkosee/blackpeach/README.md

 Address Dropdown list
 The official website had done it so well that I'm curios how they handled it.
 I got a chance to implement a simplier version during my internship.
 At the time, it was a dropdown list of countries then if the selected country is Thailand, it will require different set of address with dropdown of suburb then province (using a third party api).
 But for the official website, they handle so many countries.
 I think the website made it's own data set for regular shipping address since I don't see any API requesting from the site when I select countries.
 I'm planing on doing a proper one that handle as many countries as possible.

+### Customizing your slider at will with Swipper.js

 ### Context API vs Redux

 Personally, Zustand is another interesting global state management tool to use.